corkami/pocs/collisions/README.md

 ### [UniColl](unicoll.md) (MD5)

-[UniColl](https://github.com/cr-marcstevens/hashclash#create-you-own-identical-prefix-collision) let you control a few bytes in the collision blocks, before and after the first difference, which makes it an identical-prefix collision with some controllable differences, almost like a chosen prefix collision.
-This is very handy, and even better the difference can be very predictable: in the case of `m2+= 2^8` (`N=1` or `m2 9` in [HashClash](https://github.com/cr-marcstevens/hashclash/blob/master/scripts/poc_no.sh#L30)), the difference is +1 on the 9th byte, which makes it very exploitable, as you can even think about the collision in your head: the 9th character of that sentence will be replaced with the next one: `0` replaced by `1`, `a` replaced by `b`..
+[UniColl](https://github.com/cr-marcstevens/hashclash#create-you-own-identical-prefix-collision) lets you control a few bytes in the collision blocks, before and after the first difference, which makes it an identical-prefix collision with some controllable differences, almost like a chosen prefix collision.
+This is very handy, and even better the difference can be very predictable: in the case of `m2+= 2^8` (a.k.a. `N=1` / `m2 9` in HashClash [poc_no.sh](https://github.com/cr-marcstevens/hashclash/blob/master/scripts/poc_no.sh#L30) script), the difference is +1 on the 9th byte, which makes it very exploitable, as you can even think about the collision in your head: the 9th character of that sentence will be replaced with the next one: `0` replaced by `1`, `a` replaced by `b`..

 - time: a few minutes (depends on the amount of byte you want to control )
 - space: 2 blocks